Qiskit: Introduction to the Hadamard gate

 Implementation

-In Qiskit the Hadamard gate can be demonstrated easily by simply applying a Hadamard gate to a qubit and then measuring it.
+In Qiskit the Hadamard gate can be demonstrated easily by applying a Hadamard gate to a qubit and then measuring it.

 Circuit diagram of the program